 School history was made by the team during its magical 2003-04 season.
 Bowdoin compiled a 30-1 record on the year, with its lone loss coming in the NCAA National Championship Game.
 It was the first national title game appearance for any team in school history.
 At the conclusion of the season, Pemper was selected as the WBCA NCAA Division III National Coach of the Year.
 She also was tabbed as the District I Coach of the Year in both 2003 and `04, and was named as the NESCAC Coach of the Year in 2002, `04, and `06.

 In addition to her accolades, Pemper's players also regularly were honored on the national level.
 The laurels included Lora Trenkle (2004) and Eileen Flaherty (2007) garnering First-Team All-America accolades and Flaherty being selected as the WBCA National Player of the Year.

-Pemper was inducted into the New England Basketball Hall of Fame in October of 2009.
+Pemper was inducted into the New England Basketball Hall of Fame in October 2009.

 Playing at Idaho State

-Following graduation and the conclusion of her playing career, Pemper quickly ascended through the collegiate coaching ranks.
-After one season as a graduate assistant at Alaska-Anchorage, she returned to her alma mater to begin a two-year stint as a member of the school's coaching staff.
+Early Coaching Career Following graduation and the conclusion of her playing career, Pemper served one season as a graduate assistant at Alaska-Anchorage, before returning to her alma mater to begin a two-year stint as a member of the school's coaching staff.
 From there, Pemper traveled to the East Coast to join the staff at Harvard.